-The Bread of life in Genesis
+The Bread of life in Genesis02 Sep 2019, by Doctrines in

 The attempt could be made to pair the Old and the New Testaments with the aim of drawing a conclusion about which is more important, but such comparison is inconsequential because both are interlaced.
 However, the New Testament explains the intertwined nature of the bible (both the Old and the New Testaments).